 9. The number of members to be elected at each College Meeting for the ordinary election of members of the Council shall be three.
-They shall hold office from the meeting at which they are elected to the meeting for the ordinary election of members of the Council in the third following year.
+Until a College Meeting provides otherwise under section 10 below, they shall hold office from the meeting at which they are elected to the meeting for the ordinary election of members of the Council in the third following year.

 10. Candidates for election to the Council shall be nominated by a proposer and a seconder, who shall be Fellows; nominations shall be sent in writing to the Master so as to arrive not later than the ninth day before the meeting.
 No nomination shall be accepted if received later than that day.
 Retiring members and persons other than Fellows shall be eligible.
 If there are more candidates than vacancies, or if there is any candidate other than a Fellow, the election shall be made by the votes of those present at the College Meeting, votes being given by voting papers, and each Fellow having the right to give one vote each to any number of candidates for election not exceeding the number of vacancies; provided that no person other than a Fellow shall be elected unless he or she has received a vote from each of a majority of the whole number of the Master and Fellows.
-Subject to the provisions of this Statute, regulations for the conduct of elections to the Council may be made from time to time by a College Meeting.
+A College Meeting may from time to time, by a resolution so passed as to be binding on the College, make regulations (a) subject to the provisions of this Statute, for the conduct of elections to the Council, and (b) XL]